All Of Me Chords | Real Book Guitar Lesson

 Frank Sinatra recorded All Of Me.

-Frank Sinatra‘s legacy might best be summed up by Stephen Holden who wrote for the 1983 Rolling Stone Record Guide:
+Frank Sinatra‘s legacy is perhaps best summed up by Stephen Holden, who wrote in the 1983 Rolling Stone Record Guide:

 Frank Sinatra on the web